emilkarlen/Criterion-exactly/README.rst

   - stderr
 - Ability to run each test case independently
 - Execpted output text can be put in sepate file.
+- Resue of resources
+  - common output in external files
+  - replacement of name-of-sourc-file etc
+- No dependency on a shell

 Cons